-To ensure that School District facilities will continto be available for City-sponsored recreati programs, in 1995, the City and School Dist: 2000 entered into a joint-use agreement setting forth the conditions and understandings necessary for reciprocal use of recreation facilities, and joint development of copilal projets.
+entered into a joint-use agreement setting forth the conditions and understandings necessary for reciprocal use of recreation facilities, and joint development of capital projects.

 In the future, the City should work more closely with the School District to actively explore opportunities for greater joint use of facilities.
-A cooperative effort on the part of the School District and the City to renovate existing playing fields on school sites should be pursued as a step to providing additional needed balifield space for soccer, softball, and baseball.
+A cooperative effort on the part of the School District and the City to renovate existing playing fields on school sites should be pursued as a step to providing additional needed ballfield space for soccer, softball, and baseball.
 Independent sports organizations are experiencing a shortage of practice times and space.
-With minor facility upgrades and ongoing maintenance facilities can be more playable and safer to use.
+With minute facilities can be more playable and safer to use.